Houston DACA Lawyer

 Criteria for Deferred Action Eligibility:

-• Entered the U.S. without inspection before June 15, 2012, or lawful immigration status that expired as of June 15, 2012
+- Entered the U.S. without inspection before June 15, 2012, or had lawful immigration status that expired as of June 15, 2012

-• Currently enrolled in school, graduated, or obtained a certificate of high school completion, obtained GED or were honorably discharged from U.S. Coast Guard or U.S. Armed Forces
+- Currently enrolled in school, graduated, obtained a certificate of high school completion, obtained a GED, or were honorably discharged from the U.S. Coast Guard or the U.S. Armed Forces

-• Not convicted of a felony, a "significant misdemeanor," or three or more other misdemeanors, or do not otherwise pose a threat to national security or public safety
+- Not convicted of a felony, a "significant misdemeanor," or three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety

 Determining your eligibility for DACA is crucial and may require navigating complex documentation and legal procedures.
 Our Houston DACA lawyer can help assess your situation by analyzing your legal documents and personal history to confirm alignment with DACA requirements.
 Additionally, we offer strategic advice on compiling supplementary records that might strengthen your application, ensuring all facets of the process are addressed from the start to avoid potential obstacles.